Wildfires in southern Turkey leave four dead - KVIA

 “We will continue to take all steps to heal the wounds of our people, to compensate for losses and to improve opportunities to better than before,” the president added in a tweet Saturday.

-The largest fire, in Manavgat, Antalya Province, killed at least three people, according to the Turkish Natural Disaster and Emergency Directorate (AFAD).
+The largest fire, in Manavgat, killed at least three people, according to the Turkish Natural Disaster and Emergency Directorate.

 In the nearby village of Kacarlar, residents are grappling with seeing homes they built by hand burn to the ground.